secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

   * The budget for [grade 12](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and above is managed by the Compensation Group internally to GitLab, and approved by the Compensation Committee at the Board level.
 1. Relocation Budget
   * Relocations are not considered in the budget.
 Theoretically throughout the year, there would be a net zero from those moving to higher-cost and lower-cost regions.
-1. Budget Rollovers: The budget from annual compensation review can rollover into the catch up compensation review or the promotion budget for that fiscal year.
+1. Budget Rollovers: The budget from annual compensation review can rollover into the targeted mid-year increase review or the promotion budget for that fiscal year.
 For example, if Engineering has 20,000 USD left after the FY22 annual compensation review process, they can use these funds for promotions in FY22.
 At the end of each fiscal year, the budgets will reset.
 1. Budgets _cannot_ be transferred to a different division.

 **Calculating Budget Actuals**